DWORDLARK/Server-Info-Display/Readme.txt

 v1.7.7 (29.oct.2025/18.Now.2025)
 --------------------------------------------------------------------------------------------------------------
 +Fixed Join server not working for Masterlist
-Join must be disabled if not found HD2_SabreSquadron.exe +display players count for list socket error in one line if Logfile
+Join must be disabled if HD2_SabreSquadron.exe not found +Players count (Players column) socket error in one line (Logfile)

 --------------------------------------------------------------------------------------------------------------